thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 <img style="margin-bottom: 2em;" alt="Child injectors" src="/images/transient-dependencies-4.svg">

 The graphic shows three injectors where two of them are child injectors.
 Each injector gets it's own configuration of bindings.
 Now, if we ask the second child injector for an instance of type `Car`, the car object will be created by that child injector.
 However, the engine will be created by the first child injector and the tires and doors will be created by the outer most parent injector.
 It kind of works like a prototype chain.

+We can even configure the **visibility** of dependencies, and also until where a child injector should look things up.
+However, this will be covered in another article.

 ## How is it used in Angular 2 then?